scrlkx/dotfiles/README.md

 ## What's inside

-There are several cool things, with settings for git, hyper, zsh and more.
+There are several cool things like settings for git, hyper, zsh and more.

 ## Usage